-The best cucumber tomato salad (with Video), made with the finest heirloom tomatoes, fragrant basil, cucumbers and onions in a homemade Italian olive oil and red wine vinegar dressing.
+The best cucumber tomato salad (+Video), made with the finest heirloom tomatoes, fragrant basil and oregano, cucumbers, green and red onions in a homemade Italian olive oil and red wine vinegar dressing.

 I must have watched him make it a hundred times, mesmerized by his weathered old hands, wrinkled and scarred from years of hard work in the fields…